Perm, Russia: Pre-industrial development

-In the 19th century, Perm became a major trade and industrial centre with a population of more than 20,000 people in the 1860s, with several metallurgy, paper, and steamboat producing factories, including one owned by a British entrepreneur.
+The city was devastated by a fire in 1842 and was subsequently rebuilt.
+Perm became a major trade and industrial centre with a population of more than 20,000 people in the 1860s, with several metallurgy, paper, and steamboat producing factories, including one owned by a British entrepreneur.
 In 1870, an opera theatre was opened in the city, and in 1871 the first phosphoric factory in Russia was built.
+In the 1880s, the city had over 20 industrial plants and over 60 craft workshops.
+According to the 1897 census, the largest minorities were Tatars (2.8%), Jews (1.8%) and Poles (1.6%).
+Apart from Orthodox and Catholic churches, the city also had a Lutheran church, an Old Believers church and a synagogue.
 In 1916, Perm State University—a major educational institution in modern Russia—was opened.